neuralhydrology/neuralhydrology/docs/source/usage/config.rst

 -  ``metrics``: List of metrics to calculate during validation/testing.
    See
    :py:mod:`neuralhydrology.evaluation.metrics`
    for a list of available metrics.
+Can also be a dictionary of lists, where each key-value pair corresponds to one target variable and the metrics that should be computed for this target.
+Like this, it is possible to compute different metrics per target during validation and/or evaluation after the training.

 -  ``save_validation_results``: True/False, if True, stores the
    validation results to disk as a pickle file.
 Otherwise they are only